Jaguars Sign Foye Oluokun; Is Georgia's Nakobe Dean Falcons Draft Replacement?

 Nakobe Dean

-A heat-seeking missile and leader of Dan Lanning's defense, Dean excelled in his final season with the Bulldogs.
+A heat-seeking missile and leader, Dean excelled in his final season with the Bulldogs.
 Helping Georgia win its first national title since 1981, the junior tallied 72 total tackles, 10.5 tackles for loss, six sacks, five pass deflections and two interceptions.

-The Falcons, who currently own the No. 8 in April's draft, seem to be contemplating a multitude of options when on the clock.
-Atlanta finished dead last in sacks with 18 under defensive coordinator Dean Pees' play design.
-The Falcons also allowed 40 sacks to 37-year-old quarterback Matt Ryan, making offensive line as need as well.
+NFL Free Agency Tracker: Potential Falcons Target, Former Cowboys' WR Cedrick Wilson Jr. Signs With Dolphins

 Follow along with Falcon Report as we keep you up to date with all firings, hirings, and breaking news in the NFL.